rocket4321/nmap_tracker/README.md

 - include_no_mac is a boolean, disabled by default.
 When enabled, if a MAC address is not returned by nmap, it will be included and monitored.
 Naming scheme will will use hostname, or ip address if unavailable.
 MAC address is marked as 'XX:XX:XX:XX:XX:XX' in known_devices.xml

-- exclude-mac is a list of MAC address to be ignored when returned by nmap results.
+- exclude_mac is a list of MAC address to be ignored when returned by nmap results.
 MAC address entries must be in all caps.

 - debug_log_level is integer (1-5) that allows for limited or expanded debug to log, when debug level is active ->> Privacy Warning: debug_log_level of 3+ includes MAC addresses